SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 All videos in expositions are displayed as:

 - h264 encoding, in a .mp4 container format
-- 1024x768 resolution.
-If the aspect ratio deviates, it will be kept, but still scaled down to a similar level as 1024x768.
+- Max 1080p/2k resolution, for example 1920 × 1080 if the aspect ratio is 16:9.
+If the aspect ratio deviates, it will be kept, but the resolution is maxed out at 1080p.
 - aac audio encoding, equivalent to 160-192kbs mp3

 __originals in the media repository__